wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Region information (which is likely not important) for the two memory links are also given by the parameter objects, which we do not discuss.
-The last step of link initialization is to bind the memory links (and the wrapped link objects) with a handler function for receiving memory events.
+The last step of link construction is to bind the memory links (and the wrapped link objects) with a handler function for receiving memory events.
 The handler function is `class Cache`'s member function, `handleEvent()`, which will be called if any of the two links receive a message.